Alessandro Pellicori

 Alessandro Pellicori (born 22 July 1981) is a former Italian footballer and football coach.
 He played as a striker.

-On 11 August 2012 he was suspended 3 year for alleged match-fixing.
+On 11 August 2012 he was suspended for 3 years for alleged match-fixing.

 Career

 Pellicori started his professional career at Cosenza then Lecce.
 He made his Serie A debut on 14 January 2001 against Vicenza.
-Lecce loaned him to various Serie C1 clubs until settled in Grosseto.
+Lecce loaned him to various Serie C1 clubs until he settled in Grosseto.

 Pellicori signed for Piacenza of Serie B in summer 2006, but he was signed by Serie B rival Cesena on 31 January 2007.
 On 22 August, he moved to newly promoted Serie B team Avellino.
-He scored 18 goals but could not avoid the team finished as the top of the four relegated teams.
+He scored 18 goals, but the team finished as the top of the four relegated teams.
 On 29 July 2009 Queens Park Rangers signed Pellicori on a free transfer until June 2012.
 He scored his first goal for QPR in a first round League Cup tie at Exeter City on 11 August 2009.
 However, he failed to score in the league and joined Mantova on loan in January 2010.
 In August 2010, he penned a season long loan deal at Torino.